 -Explicitly flag when the opposing team has dropped a 2AC arg in the 1AR, or 2NC/1NR arg in the 2NR.

 -Label arguments.
 If something is a turn, call it a turn; if something is defense, call it defense.
 This should happen before the 2NR/2AR.

 -Disclose past args (pre-round and on the wiki.)

 -Don't steal prep.
 Asking what cards were/weren't read is prep.

 Speed: I don't care if everything you're reading is in a speech doc.
 You should still be clear and go slower during overviews/tags/analytics.
-I use speech docs primarily to fill in author names I miss, to read contested ev during cx/prep, and/or to check for clipping.
-I do not read speech docs to keep up with debaters that don't understand when to slow down.
-I only flow what I can discernibly hear.
-I will likely miss arguments if you're going top speed for the entirety of your speech.
+I use speech docs primarily to read advocacy texts, look at contested ev during cx/prep, and/or to check for clipping.

 Condo: Since I began judging in 2016, I've heard one 2AR on condo.
 It was a really good 2AR.
 I voted neg.

 T: TVAs, case lists, intent to define and specific DA/CP ground loss are all persuasive.
 I don't have a strong preference regarding competing interps vs reasonability.

 Often these debates lack complete warrants.
 For instance, "competing interps creates a race to the bottom" needs a "because _____________."
 Phrases like "we are reasonably topical" and "good is good enough" are not arguments.

 CP: Everyone should read CP texts slower.
 CPs should have solvency advocates.
 Process CPs suck.
 I really hate multi-plank CPs, especially when each plank is conditional, and there are like >3 planks because I never know what the CP is doing.